liususan091219/matchzoo/README.md

 For learning the deep matching models, the toolkit provides a variety of objective functions for regression, classification and ranking.
 For example, the ranking-related objective functions include several well-known pointwise, pairwise and listwise losses.
 It is flexible for users to pick up different objective functions in the training phase for optimization.
 Once a model has been trained, the toolkit could be used to produce a matching score, predict a matching label, or rank target texts (e.g., a document) against an input text.

 ## Benchmark Results:
-Here, We adopt two representative datasets for examples to show the usage of MatchZoo for ranking and classification.
-For ranking task, we use <a href="https://www.microsoft.com/en-us/download/details.aspx?id=52419">WikiQA</a> dataset as an example.
-For classification task, we use <a href="https://www.kaggle.com/c/quora-question-pairs/">QuoraQP</a> dataset as an example.

-### WikiQA for Ranking
+Here, we adopt <a href="https://www.microsoft.com/en-us/download/details.aspx?id=52419">WikiQA</a> dataset for an example to inllustrate the usage of MatchZoo.
 WikiQA is a popular benchmark dataset for answer sentence selection in question answering.
 We have provided <a href="./data/WikiQA/run_data.sh">a script</a> to download the dataset, and prepared it into the MatchZoo data format.
-In the <a href="./examples/wikiqa/config">models directory</a>, there are a number of configurations about each model for WikiQA dataset.
+In the <a href="">models directory</a>, there are a number of configurations about each model for WikiQA dataset.

 Take the DRMM as an example.
 In training phase, you can run
 ```